Question

 Live chat

-Live chat accounts integrated with the ticketing system create tickets with the text Via chat under the subject line of the ticket.
-This holds true for tickets created from missed chats.
+Live chat accounts integrated with Support create tickets with the text Via chat under the subject line of the ticket.
+This is true for tickets created from missed chats.

 Ticket created via live chat

-In the creation event of the ticket, you can also find the below information:
+In the creation event of the ticket, you can also find this information:

 • The URL of the visitor